mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 ## NServiceBus Integration testing

-Not being able to test business scenario, exercising the real production code, can be a limitation in a lot of cases so I decided to try to understand what could be the requirements and I spiked a [solution](https://github.com/mauroservienti/NServiceBus.IntegrationTesting).
+Not being able to test business scenario, exercising the real production code, can be a limitation in a lot of cases so I decided to try to understand what could be the requirements and spiked a [solution](https://github.com/mauroservienti/NServiceBus.IntegrationTesting).
 A solution that right now has a ton of limitations and is far from being anything ready to be used.

 Let's say that there is a system that is composed by two endpoints: [MyService](https://github.com/mauroservienti/NServiceBus.IntegrationTesting/tree/master/src/MyService), [MyOtherService](https://github.com/mauroservienti/NServiceBus.IntegrationTesting/tree/master/src/MyOtherService).
 These are just regular NServiceBus endpoints.
 The business flow is something like: